nomicflux/servant-opaleye-blog/README.md

 ```
 We create the type by gluing together the sub-APIs and their respective endpoints.
 Then we make a proxy and set up a server.
 The server just refers back to the `userServer` and the `blogPostServer` we've already created.

-Finally, we need to create an application to do the actually serving.
+Finally, we need to create an application to do the actual serving.
 This should already be part of the Lib.hs code:
 ```{haskell}
 app :: Application
 app = serve api server